zackexplosion/Baby-Hospital-How-To-Fall-Stuck-Into-Backend-Web-Development-With-Node.js/docs/003_connect_to_database.md

 ]
 ```

-By now, you can see our baby information does not contain any unique identifier, which means we can not identify which baby is the one we want, and we are unable to do UPDATE or READ action with this data structure.
+By now, you can see our baby information does not contain any unique identifier, which means we can not identify which baby is the one we want, and we are unable to do UPDATE, READ, DELETE action with this data structure.

-With with database Mongodb, it will create `_id` attribute for us automatically.
+With database Mongodb, it will create `_id` attribute for us automatically.

 And the baby table in database should looks like this.